"APPLE NEWS+" Charge on Your Statement: What It Means

 Common legitimate reasons for an APPLE NEWS+ transaction

-1. Capture the exact amount, posting date, and statement descriptor text.
+1. Write down the exact amount, posting date, and statement descriptor text.

 3. Check whether Apple News+ is active, expired, or recently canceled.

-4. Review purchase history under Media & Purchases for matching timestamps.
+4. Review purchase history and email receipts for a matching amount.

-8. If still unexplained, contact Apple Support with the transaction details.
+8. If no record matches, contact Apple Support before you dispute it with the bank.

-How to cancel Apple News+ to stop future charges
+How to cancel Apple News+ and stop future renewals

 2. Select Apple News+.